 We got up early and headed for the coast.
 Only 1 hour into the ride, we were stopped by road works.
 A couple cigarettes, a petrol siphon, some running repairs on Chris's bike and a lot of honking we finally got underway again.
-We drove up through the country side, slowly gaining height.
+We drove up through the countryside, slowly gaining height.
 Up and up to 4,200 m.
 We think that this is the highest that we have ever been before.
 Chris's bike started to misfire, and we started to assume the worst, altitude sickness.
 What was it going to run like at 5,000 m plus?!
 Luckily, it was just some dirt in the leads, and it was back to the powerful beast that it once was.

 Just as we started down the ridge for the coast, it started to rain hard.
-The road turned to a mud.
-Most of the base was still gravel, but occasionally a clay base sent both of our bike sliding.
+The road turned to mud.
+Most of the base was still gravel, but occasionally a clay base sent both of our bikes sliding.
 Not nice on a 4,000 m decent in the rain, with lots of traffic and nasty drop-offs.
-Just to make things even worst, we had two more delays for road works, one for an hour and another for two hours.
+Just to make things even worse, we had two more delays for road works, one for an hour and another for two hours.
 We finally made it to the coast, once again in the dark, and we stayed in the first hotel that we saw.
-We thought that it was a "park n f*$%", a drive in hotel that is common in Mexico, but at this point we didn't care and bunked down for the night.
+We thought that it was a "park n f*$%", a drive-in hotel that is common in Mexico, but at this point we didn't care and bunked down for the night.
 In the morning, daylight showed that it was a "normal" hotel.

 25 March, 2011

 We slept in and headed down the coast late.
 It was a mix of desert landscape and horticultural land.
-We were amazed that anything could be gown in the sands, but there was plenty of water flowing down from the Alps to irrigate the fields.
+We were amazed that anything could be grown in the sands, but there was plenty of water flowing down from the Alps to irrigate the fields.

 27 March, 2011